isaackwy/loudness-data-spotify/README.md

 1. How does song loudness affect popularity?
 2. How does song loudness change over the years?
-3. How loud are various genres?
+3. How loud are various music genres?

 ## File Descriptions <a name="files"></a>